-If you start by saying “I want the system to have xyz features” without knowing what needs they meet and how they will meet your needs, you will spend money on unnecessary features and miss the ones you really need.
+If you start by saying “I want the system to have xyz features” without knowing what needs they meet and how they will meet your needs, you’ll end up spending money on unnecessary features and missing out on the ones you really need.

 Why are you changing your CRM?